 to launch a new Emacs with the package and start debugging immediately.

-Note that you can specify more than one directory.
+Note that you can specify more than one directory with more -L

 To Debug Start-up Errors

-It's not uncommon that when you update your emacs.d
+It's not uncommon that after you updated your emacs.d

 Don't panic!
-Look carefully, and you will see that Emacs already tells you how to troubleshoot it.
-(Pay attention to the second red line on the above screenshot)
+Look carefully, and you will notice that Emacs has already told you how to troubleshoot it.
+(Pay attention to the second red line in the above screenshot)

 Open a terminal, type emacs --debug-init

 , as Emacs tells us in the message, to start a new one.
-It will tell you where the error exactly comes from and the backtrace.
+It will tell you where the error comes exactly from and the backtrace as well.
 Be patient and try to understand the problem, you will come up with a solution, hopefully!
 (The root cause in the screenshot is that the a-bug-function

 function is not defined)